05 Nov 2024

 Committment to British Business Bank funding: The Budget confirmed a committment of over £250 million in 2025-26 for small business loan programmes.

-techUK's Growth Plan recognised the vital role of the Bank to support scaling firms across the UK.
-A commitment to funding marks a step in the right direction, and we continue to call for reform to the Bank, including making the Bank truly independent and a stronger mandate to support scaling firms.
+techUK's Growth Plan recognised the vital role of the Bank to support scaling firms across the UK and called for reform with a stronger mandate to support scaling firms, and growth across regions and nations.
+Commitments to funding mark steps in the right direction, and we continue to call for reform to the Bank, including making the Bank truly independent and a stronger mandate to support scaling firms.
 Along with progressing on the LIFTs fund to unlock institutional investment and catalyse investment into later stage scale-ups.

 Within this Budget, the Chancellor also made announcements aiming to maximise women's contribution in the economy.
 Of note, the British Business Bank is expanding access to funding for female entrepreneurs and will invest £50m into female-led funds through its existing programmes.
 This falls in line with the ambition of the Invest in Women Taskforce to expand access to funding for female entrepreneurs.